Nvidia to buy chip designer Arm for $40 billion as SoftBank exits

 Nvidia will pay SoftBank $21.5 billion in shares and $12 billion in cash, including $2 billion on signing.
 The deal will see SoftBank and its $100 billion Vision Fund, which has a 25% stake in Arm, take a stake in Nvidia of between 6.7% and 8.1%.

-Nvidia CEO Jensen Huang said the deal, which will boost his firm in data centre chips, was “pro competition”.
-It marked “the first time in history the industry could see something that is genuinely alternative” to Intel Corp’s domination of the sector, he said.

-Taiwan-born Huang emphasised he will retain Arm’s neutral licensing model and expand it by licensing out Nvidia intellectual property for the first time.

-Nvidia said it will license its flagship graphical processor unit through Arm’s network of silicon partners.
+Nvidia will license its flagship graphical processor unit through Arm’s network of silicon partners.
 It will build chips for devices like self-driving cars but also make its technology available for others.

-The companies did not discuss the deal with the British government until shortly before the announcement because the talks were secret, Huang said.
-A new artificial intelligence research center will be built at Arm’s Cambridge headquarters.
+Taiwan-born Huang has promised to site a new artificial intelligence research centre - equipped with its own supercomputer - at Arm’s base in the university city of Cambridge and said the company was ready to talk to the British government about expanding Arm’s research efforts.

 CHINA SCRUTINY